-Mary "Polly" (Younkin) Weimer was born on or about March 12, 1821 in Somerset County, PA, the daughter of Henry and Elizabeth "Betsy" (Weimer) Younkin.
+Mary "Polly" (Younkin) Weimer was born on March 12, 1821 in Somerset County, PA, the daughter of Henry and Elizabeth "Betsy" (Weimer) Younkin.

 Polly and John produced five offspring -- Martha A. Knable, Walter W. Knable, Mary E. Colborn, John Parker Knable and Ida Belle Hoblitzel.